Microbiods/MetaDR/README.md

 ### Update (29, Jan, 2022):

-Based on our benchmark results, the deep learning-based model (EPCNN) can obtain better prediction performance on predicting Type 2 Diabetes (T2D) and Liver Cirrhosis (LC), while the weighted random forest module (WRF) is more suitable for predicting Colorectal Cancer (CRC).
-Overall, we suggest utilizing EPCNN for disease prediction in most instances, since it can get better performance on most datasets.
-However, if the users don’t have a GPU to train the deep neural network on large datasets, or they simply want to extract and identify the informative microbial features, we more recommend users utilize WRF for prediction.
+Based on our benchmark results, the deep learning-based module (EPCNN) obtains promising performance on predicting Type 2 Diabetes (T2D) and Liver Cirrhosis (LC), while the weighted random forest module (WRF) performs better on predicting Colorectal Cancer (CRC).
+In conclusion, we suggest utilizing EPCNN for disease prediction in most instances, since it can achieve better performance on most datasets.
+However, if the related users do not have a GPU to train the deep neural network on large datasets, or they simply want to extract and identify the informative microbial features for downstream analysis, we more recommend utilizing WRF for prediction.

 # Description